dashpay/docs/masternodes/maintenance.rst

 The public key will be used in following steps.
-The secret key must be kept secure since it is used to sign operator-related masternode messages and update operator-related masternode parameters (e.g. IP Address, Port). **These keys are NOT stored in the Dash Core Wallet and must be backed up, similar to the value provided in the past by the ``masternode genkey`` command.**
+The secret key must be kept secure since it is used to sign operator-related masternode messages and update operator-related masternode parameters (e.g. IP Address, Port). **These keys are NOT stored by the wallet and must be backed up, similar to the value provided in the past by the ``masternode genkey`` command.**

 Next, we will prepare an unsigned ProRegTx special transaction using the ``protx register_prepare`` command.
 This command has the following syntax::

-  protx register_prepare "collateralHash" collateralIndex "ipAndPort" "ownerKeyAddr" "operatorKeyAddr" "votingKeyAddr" operatorReward "payoutAddress"
+  protx register_prepare "collateralHash" collateralIndex "ipAndPort" "ownerKeyAddr"
+    "operatorKeyAddr" "votingKeyAddr" operatorReward "payoutAddress"

+Open a text editor such as notepad to prepare this command.
+Replace each argument to the command as follows:

+- ``"collateralHash"``: The txid of the 1000 Dash collateral funding transaction
+- ``collateralIndex``: The output index of the 1000 Dash funding transaction
+- ``"ipAndPort"``: Masternode IP address and port, in the format ``x.x.x.x:yyyy``
+- ``"ownerKeyAddr"``: The Dash address holding the 1000 Dash collateral
+- ``"operatorKeyAddr"``: The BLS public key generated above (or provided by your hosting service)
+- ``"votingKeyAddr"``: A Dash address used for proposal voting (can be the same as ``ownerKeyAddr``)
+- ``operatorReward``: The percentage of the block reward allocated to the operator as payment
+- ``"payoutAddress"``: A Dash address to receive the masternode rewards (can be different to the collateral address)

 Begin by generating